CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/cloud/add-observability-to-innovation/Grafana/setup-grafana.md

    {{< figure src="/images/Grafana Cloud - Create Stack.png" >}}

-   * Enter an appropriate `Team URL` which will be used as customised link to access the Grarfana Cloud.
+   * Enter an appropriate `Team URL` which will be used as a customised link to access the Grafana Cloud.
    * Select the `Deployment region` which is where the service will be deployed to.
 This should be preferably close to the High Availability nodes.

-1. Wait for Grafana to load
+1. Wait for Grafana Cloud to load

 ## Next Steps?